cesarbrod/animatedsolver/README.md

 Greedy: Notice how it rushes toward the target

 Try it with different delay values to see the algorithms in action!

+## Run it

+Make sure the first #! line of your script corresponds to your python environment.

+Make the *.py programs in your folder executable:

+chmod a+x *.py

+Run with

+./animatedsolver.py

+Provide the name of your maze file.